 What Can You Do as an Employee Under Florida’s Workers’ Compensation System?

 Hire experienced counsel to be your advocate throughout the life of your injuries and disabling period, and do not delay.
 Don’t let the insurance company and the employer take away your benefits or not comply with the self-executing intentions of Chapter 440.
 They are required to provide you all the medical and disability wages you are entitled to as a matter of law.
 Fight back!
-Feldman Williams, PLLC brings decades of experience handling workers compensation claims to fight for the rights of the injured employees.
+The Feldman Legal Group brings decades of experience handling workers compensation claims to fight for the rights of the injured employees.